princeton-nlp/DensePhrases/examples/create-custom-index/README.md

 # Creating a Custom Phrase Index with DensePhrases

-## Pre-processing
-Basically, DensePhrases uses a text corpus pre-processed in the following format:
+Basically, DensePhrases uses a text corpus pre-processed in the following format (see `articles.json` for an example):
 ```
 {
     "data": [